AbdelhalemKassara/Self_Leveling_Quadcopter/README.md

 ### Installing
 #### Steps
  1. Download the repository.
- 1. Using The drawing provided cut out the drone frame, controller frame, 4 brackets for the motor, and 4 spacers.
+ 1. Using the drawing provided, cut out the drone frame, controller frame, 4 brackets for the motor, and 4 spacers.
  1. Wire up the controller and drone using the schematics provided.
  1. Upolad the code to the arduino. (there are 2 folders Manual and SelfLevel)
  1. Start flying.